gpuoti/Artifact-PonyExpress/doc/source/pony.rst

   }

 Pony allow user to specify (and require) any attribute, and some of those can also be appended during the build process (i.e. the TARGET may depend from a build parameter).
 Attributes to describe required components may be specified using special functions (the ones available to query mongoDB).
-In the example above, the required version of *SecondComponentName* is any of the ones with version 1.0.0 or above available in the portfolio.
+In the example above, the required version of *SecondComponentName* is any of the ones with version 1.0.0 or above available in the portfolio, also known as the **pony bag**.

 Command line
 ------------